skeptict/DT-gRPC-Swift-Client/README.md

 ### Video Generation

-DrawThingsKit supports video/animation generation with models that support temporal generation (e.g., Stable Video Diffusion, AnimateDiff, etc.).
+DrawThingsClient supports video/animation generation with models that support temporal generation (e.g., Stable Video Diffusion, AnimateDiff, etc.).
 Video frames are generated on the server and returned sequentially as individual images.

 #### Text-to-Video